Hello, and thanks for being here.

 Bio

-Previously, as Director of Policy and Partnerships with the Gund Institute for Environment at the University of Vermont, I helped form a Climate Measurements Center of Excellence with federal partnerships and launched a new university-wide focus on environmental justice.
-I also led teams in producing the Vermont Climate Assessment and synthesizing biodiversity science for the Office of the Chief Economist in the U.S. Department of Agriculture.
+Previously, as Director of Environmental Policy and Partnerships with the University of Vermont, I helped form a new Climate Measurements Center of Excellence and launched a university-wide research focus on environmental justice.
+I also led teams in producing the Vermont Climate Assessment and climate and biodiversity science assessments for leaders in federal agencies and the White House.

 Over the past two decades, my efforts have: